AnnA-Dmitrienko/AnnA-Dmitrienko/README.md

-- 👋 Hi, I’m @AnnA-Dmitrienko, I have a B.Sc.Pharm  and MBA degress
+- 👋 Hi, I’m @AnnA-Dmitrienko, I am a computer programming student at Seneca College, Canada
 - 👀 I’m interested in using technology to create magic!
-- 🌱 I’m currently learning programming at Seneca College, diving into C++
+- 🌱 I’m currently at my last year of studies
 - 💞️ I’m looking to collaborate on creative projects that make our world a better place
 - 📫 You can reach me at https://www.linkedin.com/in/anna-dm/